 A Jewish education is one of the most precious gifts you will give your child.
 From Judaism they will gain faith to sustain them in times of trouble and they will find a community in which to celebrate life’s successes.
 Judaism will add meaning and depth to their lives and root their actions in values.

 The Religious School at Congregation Rodeph Sholom can help you give this great gift to your child.
 Students in our school build close relationships with gifted teachers, who act as mentors and role models.
 Our classroom time is filled with lively discussions, creative projects and engaging activities.

-This year in Religious School, we are launching a Kindness & Wellness Campaign.
-This goal to increase kindness in the Religious School, in the CRS community, and in the larger community starts with each of us as individuals.
-First, we need to build the kindest community and model for each other what kindness looks like.
-We’ll do this in a variety of ways.
+The goal to increase kindness in the Religious School, in the CRS community, and in the larger community.
+We model what kindness looks like.
 We’ve created a Brit Kehilah, a Community Covenant that students and parents will sign and uphold.
-Lessons about kindness, self-care, mental health, and wellness will be integrated into each grade’s curriculum, into Tefillah (prayer services) and classrooms through mindfulness moments, through a print campaign of kindness quotes and posters around the school, through our continuing teen/parent mental health series, and through a number of other ways.
-Our hope is that our children will internalize Jewish values and recognize their role in making this world a better place in order to cultivate a culture of kindness.
+Lessons about kindness, self-care, mental health, and wellness are be integrated into each grade’s curriculum, into Tefillah (prayer services) and classrooms through mindfulness moments, and through a number of other ways.

 In a time when we might feel hopeless, we respond with kindness.
 Our tradition mandates this and we will heed the call to, “Do justice, love chesed (kindness), and walk humbly with your God.”
 (Micah 6:8)

 In conclusion, we hope that you will feel free to contact us, come for a tour, and learn more.